Crime Life: Gang Wars: Plot

 The game takes place in the fictional Grand Central City, which is in turmoil due to rampant gang wars.
-The protagonist, Tre, becomes a rookie member of the Outlawz, who was once the most powerful gang in the city but now are threatened by a rival gang known as the Headhunterz.
+The protagonist, Tre, becomes a rookie member of the Outlawz, which was once the most powerful gang in the city but now are threatened by a rival gang known as the Headhunterz.
 Tre's mission is to restore the Outlawz to their former glory.
 The gang clashes with the police, as well as two more rival gangs, the KYC and the Pogue Mahones.

 Upon discovering that the Outlawz' leader, Big Dog, plans to abandon them to join the Headhunterz, Tre attacks and kills him to take his place as the head of the gang.
 The story ends with Tre killing each Headhunter, including their leader.
 The gang also executes the police chief.
-The game ends on an ambiguous cliffhanger; during Tre's last fight, he is fatally shot at close range.
-But when the police arrive, his body is gone, indicating that he possibly survived.
+The game ends on an ambiguous cliffhanger; during Tre's last fight with Justiss, he is shot multiple times at close range.
+After fatally shooting Justiss, Tre collapses and seemingly dies.
+But when the police arrive, only Justiss' corpse remains.
+Tre's body is gone and the police list 2 suspects still at large, strongly indicating that he possibly survived.

+Gameplay

+The game is a fictionalized simulation of gang wars, with the gameplay focused on street fights involving multiple gang members at once.
+The player has several weapons they can use, including baseball bats, lead pipes, hammers, and guns.
+The game includes over 25 story-mode missions, as well as some free-play missions.

+A free roam gameplay style is also available, similar to the style seen in the popular game Grand Theft Auto.
+The free roam areas are relatively small but can prove useful when trying to locate your fellow gang members.
+The game's music is all hip-hop, reflecting the urban and hip-hop atmosphere of the game.